SpencerCDixon/spencercdixon.github.io/source/blog/2016-01-12-setting-up-testing-in-react.html.markdown

 ```

 There is a lot going on there.
 Read through the comments to get a better
-understand.
+understanding.
 Look at the implementation that makes the tests pass then go back
 and look at the tests again to confirm you understand.

 ```javascript